tasiogr/DeeplensWorkshop/Sentiment_Analysis.md

 Choose Create function

-Replace the default script with the script in [recognize-emotions.py](https://github.com/tasiogr/DeeplensWorkshop/blob/master/Integrate%20with%20Rekognition/rekognize-emotions.py).
-You can select the script by selecting Raw in the Github page and choosing the script using ctrl+A/ cmd+A .
-Copy the script and paste it into the lambda function (make sure you delete the default code).
+Replace the default script with the script in [recognize-emotions.py](https://raw.githubusercontent.com/tasiogr/DeeplensWorkshop/master/Integrate%20with%20Rekognition/rekognize-emotions.py).
+Copy the script and paste it into the Lambda function (make sure you delete the default code).

 Make sure you enter the table name you created earlier in the section highlighted below:

 ![dynamodb](https://user-images.githubusercontent.com/11222214/38838790-b8b72116-418c-11e8-9a77-9444fc03bba6.JPG)

-Next, we need to add the event that triggers this lambda function.
+Next, we need to add the event that triggers this Lambda function.
 This will be an “S3:ObjectCreated” event that happens every time a face is uploaded to the face S3 bucket.
 Add S3 trigger from designer section on the left.

 Configure with the following:

-Bucket name: face-detection-your-name (you created this bucket earlier) Event type- Object Created
+Bucket name: face-detection-your-name (you created this bucket earlier) Event type- All object create events
 Prefix- faces/
 Filter- .jpg
 Enable trigger- ON (keep the checkbox on)

+Click 'Add'

-Save the lambda function
+Save the Lambda function

 Under 'Actions' tab choose **Publish**